silvercommerce/catalogue-admin/docs/en/Index.md

 Silverstripe Catalogue Module
 =============================

-The Silverstripe Cataqlogue provides an interface to create and manage "Products" and "Categories" in isolation of the CMS module.
+The Silverstripe Catalogue provides an interface to create and manage "Products" and "Categories" in isolation of the CMS module.

 Most ecommerce systems provide a tabular interface to easily manage